 In the eastern part of the crystalline core of the Cascades, there is an unusual terrane, The Swakane terrane.
 It runs from the north end of the city of Wenatchee to the towns of Entiat and Orondo in north central Washington.
 The Swakane terrane consists largely of gneiss with lots of biotite in it, hence its official name as a geologic formation, the Swakane biotite gneiss.

-The Swakane terrane also contains tiny zircons, a type of mineral that incorporates some uranum in it when it first crystallized.
+The Swakane terrane also contains tiny zircons, a type of mineral that incorporates some uranium in it when it first crystallized.
 The uranium undergoes radioactive decay into lead, allowing the absolute age of the zircon to be measured.
 The cores of some of the zircons in the Swakane terrane have a Proterozoic radiometric age, going back to about 1.6 Ga.
-It may be that the zircons originated in an old granite which eroded into grains of sand, and the sandstone was later metamorposed into the Swakane biotite gniess.
+It may be that the zircons originated in an old granite which eroded into grains of sand, and the sandstone was later metamorphosed into the Swakane biotite gneiss.
 Given the 1.6 Ga zircon cores, the Swakane terrane seems to be a terrane derived from a continent, a terrane that got separated by faulting and moved by plate tectonics to the North Cascades.
 It might be that the Swakane terrane was part of North America somewhere in southern California or northwestern Mexico, brought northward by strike-slip faulting due to oblique convergence and possible transform tectonics along the western margin of North America.